x-systems/phlex-ui/docs/form.rst

  - Add JS Actions around fields
  - Split up form into multiple tabs

-If your form is NOT associated with a model, then Form will automatically create a :php:class:`ProxyModel` and associate it with your Form.
-As you add form controls respective fields will also be added into ProxyModel.
+If your form is NOT associated with a model, then Form will automatically create a :php:class:`GenericModel` and associate it with your Form.
+As you add form controls respective fields will also be added into GenericModel.

 Extensions
 ----------